 I’ve had a few emails from readers asking for “the real deal” about the full-time travel lifestyle.
 They’re afraid that I – and other travel bloggers – tend to candy-coat the experience, and people want the dirt.

 I have a funny way of turning a bad experience into a good one, so it stands to reason that my posts on the unsavoury side of full-time travel aren’t so easily located.

-Here’s all the crappy stuff that has happened to me in my 8 years of full-time travel:
+Here’s all the crappy stuff that has happened to me since starting my full-time travel adventures in 2007.

 I embarked on my full-time travels with a partner.
 We lasted a few years, but ended up breaking up in Australia (2010).
 Here’s what happened, along with some observations on how travel can be hard on a relationship:

 Then, in New Zealand (2011), I sparked up a romance with a fellow dubbed my “Swedish Squeeze” (but commingling travel agendas wasn’t so easy):

 …and he “squeezed” somebody else while I wasn’t looking: